-4.6.3 NUTRIENT MANAGEMENT PLAN
+3.6.3 NUTRIENT MANAGEMENT PLAN

 FMA contracts landscape management of public lands at Fort Monroe to James River Grounds who are responsible for nutrient application.
-No changes to the Nutrient Management Plan or areas of application were made during the permit year.
+The Nutrient Management Plan was updated in 2021.
+No changed to the plan or areas of application were made during the permit year.